department-of-veterans-affairs/vets-website/content/pages/beta-enrollment/personalization.md

 ### What will happen when I try out the beta tools?

 You'll still have access to all the tools and information you've always had on Vets.gov.
-Plus, you'll gain access to 3 new pages when you sign in:
+Plus, you'll gain temporary access to 3 new pages when you sign in:

 - **A personalized homepage** where you'll see all your latest updates in one place—like the status of your prescription refills and disability claims and new secure messages from your health care team
 - **A redesigned profile page** where you can review your personal and contact information—and find out how to update it as needed